← Back To Articles

 Indian credit apps are adding goal-based borrowing features that tie loans to specific purposes, reshaping how users perceive and use credit.

-By Billcut Tutorial · January 6, 2026
+By Billcut Tutorial · April 22, 2026

 Why Credit Apps Are Introducing Goal-Based Borrowing

 Digital credit apps are beginning to introduce goal-based borrowing features to reduce impulsive usage.
 Goal-based borrowing encourages users to associate a loan with a specific purpose, such as education, healthcare, or business inventory.
-Purpose anchoring reduces impulse use and strengthens Purpose Linked Credit.
+Purpose anchoring reduces impulse use and strengthens purpose linked credit.

 Insight: Goal-based borrowing exists to slow down impulsive credit decisions without blocking access entirely.